Exact Simulation of Max-Infinitely Divisible Processes: Exact Simulation

-where $\lambda_{\bm s}>0$ is a spatially-varying range parameter surface that can be associated with spatial covariates, and $\nu\geq0$ is a parameter that controls how the scaling variable $R_i$ influences the dependence range of $W_i$.
-In the simulation examples below, we will illustrate some specific structures for $\lambda_{\bm s}$.
+where $\lambda_{\bm s}>0$ is a spatially-varying range parameter surface that can be associated with spatial covariates, and $\nu\geq0$ is a parameter that controls how the scaling variable $R_i$ influences the dependence range of $W_i$. {In particular, when $\nu=0$, $R_i$ and $W_i$ are independent.} In the simulation examples below, we will illustrate some specific structures for $\lambda_{\bm s}$.
 When the value of $R_i$ is large and $\nu>0$, the dependence within the Gaussian random field $W_i$ indeed decreases with increasing ``magnitude" $R_i$.
-In this model, the marginal exponent measure for the locations in $K\equiv K_N$ may be written as
+In this model, the {mean} measure {of $\{\eta_i;i=1,2,\dots\}$ at the finite set of} locations in $K\equiv K_N$ may be written as